 The Schottelkorbs live in Los Angeles and have two children and nine grandchildren.

 Founder / Catalyst

 Dr. Fulton served as the first president of ChinaSource until 2019.
 Prior to his service with ChinaSource, he served from 1995 to 2000 as the managing director of the Institute for Chinese Studies at Wheaton College.
 From 1987 to 1995 he served as founding US director of China Ministries International, and from 1985 to 1986 as the English publications editor for the Chinese Church Research Center in Hong Kong.

 Dr. Fulton holds MA and PhD degrees in political science from the University of Southern California and a BA in radio-TV-film from Messiah College.

 Dr. Fulton and his wife, Jasmine, previously lived in Hong Kong from 2006 to 2017.
-They currently reside in southern California.
+They currently reside in northern California.